Assistant Professor of French

 “Nothing But Nuance: Paul Verlaine’s Vowels,” Princeton Department of French and Italian Graduate Conference, October 14, 2016.

-“Agamben’s Idea of Translation,” CUNY Conference on Critical Theory, May 5, 2016.
+“Agamben’s Idea of Translation,” CUNY Conference on Critical Theory, New York, May 5, 2016.

 “On the Emergence of Linguistic Colored Hearing,” Harvard University Institute for World Literature at the University of Lisbon, June 22, 2015.